cryptr-auth/cryptr-react-native/README.md

 ### Basis

 Cryptr implementation is based on React Context and Provider.

-At top level of your React Native App set your configuration you got on first step, as this one:
+At the top level of your React Native App set the configuration you got on the first step, like this one:

 ```js
 const config: CryptrConfig = {